andymadrid/madrid/README.md

 # madrid: Methylation Age Determination via Read-Informed Data (MADRID) epigenetic clock

 ## Welcome
 Hey, thanks for stopping on by!
-This is baby's first R package, so bear with me here.
+This is my first R package, so bear with me here.

 The package is pretty straightforward; all you really need to start is a bsseq object.